kshaffer/theory3/week9.md

 Make ***two*** conceptual videos.
 Each video should be no more than 90 seconds long, and should explain one of the core concepts from Week 9 (listed above).
 See the [Assessment Guide](/assessments/) for details about creating these videos, including examples, before you begin.
 Remember to include a musical example that was *not covered in class or in the assigned readings.* Submit the videos to the D2L theory site (under "Content" then "Week 9").

 Also, take a stab at composing a single presentation phrase that matches the formal characteristics we've explored (tonic prolongation, two melodically related basic ideas) and fits one of the [presentation schemata](http://openmusictheory.com/schemataOpensAndCloses) we've engaged this week.
 This is not for a grade, but we will be doing an in-class exercise based on them, so please put some thought into them.
+Upload them (either a PDF/image from your notation software, or a picture of a hand-written score) to the Aural Skills 3 D2L site (Content >> Week 9).

 Finally, ***please bring your instruments to sections.***